apollographql/apollo-server/docs/source/migration.md

 **Apollo Server 3 is generally available.** The focus of this major-version release is to provide a lighter, nimbler core library as a foundation for future features and improved extensibility.

-Many Apollo Server 2 users don't need to make any code changes to upgrade to Apollo Server 3, especially if you use the "batteries-included" `apollo-server` library (as opposed to a [middleware-specific library](./integrations/middleware/)).
+**Many Apollo Server 2 users don't need to make any code changes to upgrade to Apollo Server 3**, especially if you use the "batteries-included" `apollo-server` library (as opposed to a [middleware-specific library](./integrations/middleware/)).

 This document explains which features _do_ require code changes and how to make them.